exculpatory evidence

 • Acquiesced to the Political-Legal Committee’s not-evidence-based decision.

 • Ignored the unexplainable doubts in this case.
-For example, the missing stones, bags, and ropes allegedly used by SHE during the act; whether SHE was capable of taking the alleged route of killing the victim at one place and hauling the body to dump it, by himself, at another place; and why SHE’s confessions yielded four different versions of the story.
+For example, the missing stones, bags, and ropes allegedly used by She during the act; whether She was capable of taking the alleged route of killing the victim at one place and hauling the body to dump it, by himself, at another place; and why She’s confessions yielded four different versions of the story.

 Other developments

-• During SHE’s appeal, Zhang’s family organized 220 villagers to petition the appellate court (Hubei Provincial High Court) to pressure the court to reject SHE’s appeal.
+• During She’s appeal, Zhang’s family organized 220 villagers to petition the appellate court (Hubei Provincial High Court) to pressure the court to reject She’s appeal.

-• One of the police officers in SHE’s case was charged with torturing SHE and committed suicide.
+• One of the police officers in She’s case was charged with torturing She and committed suicide.

-• In September 2005, SHE received about 700,000 RMB as State compensation.
+• In September 2005, She received about RMB700,000 from the state in compensation.

 Information sources